lzy960601/Google_Coding_Competitions/Readme.md

 ## Progress

-Solving problems in KS2018 Round E and F, they are so hard!
+Solving problems in KS2018 Round E, it is so hard!